nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 We highly discourage users from modifying `medbook.json` directly as any invalid input will cause MedBook to launch with empty data and `medbook.json` will be overwritten.

 If you understand what you are dealing with, you may proceed with caution.
-We recommend you to back up a copy of `medbook.json` in case you accidentally corrupt the file at any point in time.
+We recommend that you back up a copy of `medbook.json` in case you accidentally corrupt the file at any point in time.

 </div>